bookingactivities/booking-activities/readme.txt

 * Tweak - You cannot display events from a calendar that the booking form author cannot manage
 * Tweak - You cannot reschedule a booking to an event located on a calendar that the original booking form author cannot manage
 * Tweak - Remove "When to load the events?" option, you can use the bookacti_booking_system_default_attributes hook to set auto_load to 0 (after page load (default)) or 1 (on page load (not recommended, support no longer provided))
-* Tweak - Async notifications are no longer sent on any page load, they are sent only when a cron job is running
 * Fix - Booking filters may not be correctly applied after reloading the bookings page
 * Fix - Deleting an activity deleted it from all calendars instead of removing it only from the current calendar
 * Fix - Decode HTML entities before displaying WooCommerce price